kamilfranek/kamilfranek.github.io/_posts/2017-11-24-where-do-your-czech-customers-live.md

 > Area: **78 866 km<sup>2</sup>**
 > Density: **134 inhabitants per km<sup>2</sup>**

 Average population density 134 inhabitants per km<sup>2</sup> is above EU average.
-Czechia is less densely inhabited than Germany and Great Brittain but more than France and Spain.
+Czechia is less densely inhabited than Germany and Great Britain but more than France and Spain.
 Neighboring Poland has very similar density.

 ## 50% of The Population Live in Top 130 Cities